 - Stay home when you are sick, except to get medical care.

-- Perform a daily Symptom Screening online before coming to campus.
+- Employees must perform a daily Symptom Screening online before coming to campus.

 - Enter and exit the building at the entrance closest to your office or classroom.

-- An acceptable face covering is one that: Fits snugly against the face, covers an individual’s nose and mouth, and is secured under the chin.
+- An acceptable face covering is one that: Has at least two layers (light must not pass through), fits snugly against the face, covers an individual’s nose and mouth, and is secured under the chin.

 - These are a few examples of coverings that are not acceptable: Those with holes in the covering, including exhalation valves mesh or lace fabrics; those that cannot be secured under the chin, including bandanas and face shields (worn on their own); neck gaiters (also called multi-bands).